 Beginning around 1400 to 1200 BC, The ancient Olmec civilization had been center around the southern Gulf coast of Mexico.
 It was an ancient Pre-Columbian civilization.
 Quite influential to the later developed civilization Mayan and Aztecs, the most Olmec civilization is recognized for their artwork “The enormous helmeted heads”.

-This heads are portraits of rulers, probably dressed as ballplayers.
-Every heads are nonidentical and the headdresses are decorated with different elements.17 colossal heads have been unearthed.
-Large head weigh between 25 and 55 tons. this is our seventh selection as the world famous statues.
+These heads are portraits of rulers, probably dressed as ballplayers.
+Every head is nonidentical and the headdresses are decorated with different elements.17 colossal heads have been unearthed.
+The large head weighs between 25 and 55 tons. this is our seventh selection as the world famous statues.

 6. Mount Nemrut

 40 km north of Katha, near Adiyaman Mount Nemrut, is a 2,134 meter (7,001 ft) high mountain in southeastern Turkey.
 Famous King Antiochus I Theos of Commagene built on the mountain top a tomb-sanctuary bounded by huge statues (26–30 ft high) of himself, two eagles, two lions, and various Greek, and Persian gods.